shawneda/gatsby-starter-netlify-cms/src/pages/products/index.md

   heading: 'Ongoing Services Available '
   description: >-
-    Businesses looking for an affordable technical communication partner are welcome to inquire about quarterly, bimonthly, monthly, and bi weekly content service plans.
+    Businesses looking for an affordable technical communication partner are welcome to ask about quarterly, bimonthly, monthly, and bi weekly content service plans.
   plans: []
 ---